About Us

 • Undertake development planning in consultation with the National Development Planning Commission (NDPC)

-• Co-ordinate, monitor, evaluate the efficiency and effectiveness of the Sector
+• Co-ordinate, monitor, evaluate the efficiency and effectiveness of the Sector policies and programmes,

 The Ministry of Chieftaincy and Religious Affairs